Mouneh, Lebanese Mountains & Pickling

 Add the rest of the garlic.

-Cover the jar with the solution , leaving two inches to add the apple vinegar.
-Then add the vinegar till the cucumbers are completely submerged. the picture below was added after pickles sat for 5 days and were already dug into it, hence the color, texture and packing difference.
-I took it later on after I realized I missed a picture step.
+Cover the jar with the cooled solution, leaving two inches to seal off with the apple vinegar and completely submerge the cucumbers.
+The picture below was added after pickles sat for 5 days and were already dug into, hence the colour, texture and packing difference.

-Cover and let sit in a cool, dry place.
-The pickles will be ready within 5 days and will preserve indefinately, if they’re not consumed within days, that is.
+Cover and leave it to sit in a cool, dry place.
+The pickles will be ready within 5 days and will last sealed for about a year, if they’re not consumed within days, that is.

 The pickling could’nt get any simpler than that. you make it look so easy.
 And the video amazed me. wonderful pictures they really captured the mountain life and all its treasures.